ucsd-cse11-w22/ucsd-cse11-w22.github.io/staff-and-help.md

 layout: with-sidebar
 title: "UCSD CSE11 – Accelerated Introduction to Programming"
 ---
-# UCSD CSE 11 Fall 2021
+# UCSD CSE 11 Winter 2022
 ## Asking Questions and Getting Help

-There are 25 staff members (instructor, TAs, and tutors) to help with your learning, and a few different ways to get in touch and ask for help.
+There are 16 staff members (instructor, TAs, and tutors) to help with your learning, and a few different ways to get in touch and ask for help.

 Quick links: